567WebSystems/Weekly_Reports/prog_report3_567.md

 ## What we are going to do:

 The next tasks we are going to do are:
-    * Send the calendarData variable data to google calendar api.
+* Send the calendarData variable data to google calendar api to book an appointment.
 * Add validation to the appointment form.
 * setup the google authentication for the users.